piepdx/pie-cookbook/drafts/working-draft-tactical.md

 #### Friends and Family aka FFF (Friends, Family, and Fools)

-This is generally the first round of funding many startups pursue.
+The "Friends and Family" round is generally the first round of funding many startups pursue.
 Whether it be a nest egg that the founders have tucked away, small checks from family members, capital from a friend who has a little cash to spare, or someone simply intrigued with the idea who is willing to take a flyer, this is the capital that allows founders and potentially team members to leave their day jobs and focus on their startup full time.
-With Friends and Family, the primary objective is getting to prototype.
+With Friends and Family, the primary objective is providing working capital that facilitates the effort of developing a prototype.

 This is often short-term capital that lasts months, not years.